Stops & Shops

 Yes, there are a number of bed & breakfasts, RV Parks and camping stops.

-There are 5 museums stops along the Trail.
+There are 4 museums and 2 Visitor Information Centers along the Trail.

 Event details » View all events »